VenNeptury/TwitterMediaThreadDownloader/README.md

 Tool to download all images from a Twitter Thread

+> This is the OAuth branch.
+It requires your own API tokens.
+The master branch uses a public Twitter API guest token, so it works out of the box with no authorization.
+It might have a lower rate limit but I genuinely have no clue!

 ## Usage

 Rename the file `.env.example` to `.env` and fill it out with your twitter api tokens.